hoagsie/vtm/loresheets.md

 <td><p><strong>Blacksite 24</strong></p></td>
 <td><p>N/A</p></td>
 <td><p>Connected to Blacksite 24, military and medical installation
-currently controlled by <a href="Second_Inquisition" class="wikilink"
+currently controlled by [FIRSTLIGHT](./second_inquisition.md).
-title="FIRSTLIGHT">FIRSTLIGHT</a>.
 Different levels grant the character knowledge of this site's existence, through knowing others who have been taken or being taken themselves, or granting information about the hunters.</p></td>